moble/PostNewtonian.jl/docs/src/interface/python.md

 approach.

-[^1]: As general advice, you should `conda install -y mamba` in your "base"
+[^1]: As general advice, you should run `conda install -y mamba -n base -c
-      conda env, and then just use the command `mamba` wherever you would have used `conda`; `mamba` is a complete drop-in replacement, but is much faster because it's written in C instead of python.
+      conda-forge`, and then just use the command `mamba` wherever you would have used `conda`; `mamba` is a complete drop-in replacement, but is much faster because it's written in C instead of python.
 For example, `mamba create -n julia_pn python numpy matplotlib` will typically run faster than the command given here.
 This becomes a huge advantage when the env has